This article was updated in 2016 to reflect newer stats, tools, and resources. Enjoy!

-Studies have found that 90 percent of the information that we remember is based on visual impact.
-Include that tidbit with the fact that we live in an age where 1.5 billion pieces of content, 140 million tweets, and 2 million videos are created on a daily basis, and you can easily understand why a simple visual aid can make your brand stand out.
+Studies show that 90 percent of the information that we remember is based on visual impact.
+Include that tidbit with the fact that we live in an age where literally billions of pieces of content are created every minute, and you can easily understand why a simple visual aid can make your brand stand out.

 If you’re still on the fence regarding infographics, here are six other benefits of the popular resource.